Alauddin Khalji: Personal life

 Alauddin also married Kamala Devi, a Hindu woman, who was originally the chief queen of Karna II, the Vaghela dynasty king of Gujarat.
 She was captured by Khalji forces during an invasion, escorted to Delhi as part of the war booty, and taken into Alauddin's harem.
 She eventually reconciled to her new life.
 According to the chronicler Firishta, sometime between 1306 and 1307, Kamala Devi requested Alauddin to secure her daughter Deval Devi from the custody of her father, Raja Karan.
 Alauddin sent an order to Raja Karan telling him to send Deval Devi immediately.
 Deval Devi was eventually brought to Delhi and lived in the royal palace with her mother.
+She was married to Khizr Khan, the eldest son of Alauddin Khalji, in 1308.

 Malik Kafur, a slave captured during the Gujarat campaign, caught the fancy of Alauddin.
 He rose rapidly in Alauddin's service, mainly because of his proven ability as military commander and wise counsellor, and eventually became the viceroy (Na'ib) of the Sultanate.
 A deep emotional bond developed between Alauddin and Kafur.
 According to Barani, during the last four or five years of his life, Alauddin deeply favoured Kafur, and handed over the administration to him.
 Based on Barani's description, scholars Ruth Vanita and Saleem Kidwai believe that Alauddin and Kafur were in a homosexual relationship.
 Historian Judith E. Walsh, scholar Nilanjan Sarkar and scholar Thomas Gugler also believe Alauddin and Kafur were lovers in a sexually intimate relationship.
 Given his relationship with Kafur, historians believe Alauddin may have been bisexual or even homosexual.
 Historian Banarsi Prasad Saksena believes that the closeness between the two was not sexual.